Call Now for a FREE Consultation Call Now (407) 712-7300

 workers' compensation lawyer

-It is a good idea to call an attorney as soon as possible after you become sick or injured on the job.
+It is a good idea to call a workers’ compensation attorney as soon as possible after you become sick or injured on the job.
 If your work-related injury is serious or your workers’ compensation claim is rejected, it’s especially important to call a lawyer.

-Our experienced attorneys can help you if you are involved in some of these common situations:
+The dedicated attorneys at Colling Gilbert Wright can help you if you are involved in some of these common situations:

 • You were injured at work and are not satisfied with the medical treatment you received from the workers’ compensation doctors.